jsutch/RF_Tutorials/README.md

 The notes make the most sense if they're read (or viewed on youtube links in the notes) in this order:
 - S Params
 - VSWR
+- Resistance/Reactance/Impedance (for a deeper dive or leave for later)
 - Smith Charts

 ### formatting notes